-

 Is there a statutory responsibility on businesses to report on managing climate related financial risks?

-In Mexico there is indeed a statutory responsibility for businesses to report on managing climate-related financial risks.
+There is a statutory responsibility for businesses to report on managing climate-related financial risks.
 This responsibility is primarily governed by the Mexican Sustainability Reporting Standards (Normas de Información de Sostenibilidad, or “NIS”), which have been enforceable since January 2025.

 The Mexican Tax Administration (SAT) and the Mexican Board of Public Accountants have recommended that companies disclose their financial information in accordance with these standards.
 The NIS require businesses to include a brief description of the methodology applied by their public accountants to identify whether a reported item should be considered a sustainability-related risk or opportunity.
 This includes explaining how such items are related to environmental matters.